Cell Therapy

 Current LV systems generate virus particles using four plasmids and a producer cell line: The ‘transfer plasmid’ or lentiviral vector contains the transgene of interest, while the ‘envelope plasmid’ contains genes for proteins that appear on the virus surface.
 These plasmids are co-transfected into the producer cell line to generate LV particles.

-VGXI has a demonstrated track record in manufacturing plasmids critical for a range of AAV serotypes across diverse scales and quality tiers – from Pre-Clinical, HD, and cGMP levels.
+VGXI has a demonstrated track record in manufacturing plasmids and several viral vectors across diverse scales and quality tiers – from Pre-Clinical, HD, and cGMP levels.
 We provide comprehensive support from the very start, from initial plasmid design and master cell bank generation to process development activities to customize and optimize manufacturing based on specific project needs (i.e., with or without antibiotic selection).
 Trust us to help you to advance your cell therapy programs with success—on budget, and on time.

 LV Transfer Plasmid